Get a $695 credit card annual fee waived in my Ultimate Military Credit Cards Course

 Chase Ultimate Reward Transfer Travel Partners

-Chase's UR Transfer Airline partners in 2019 are:
+Chase's UR Transfer Airline partners are:

 - Aer Lingus AerClub